sauce-archives/help/docs/guides/ant-task.md

 + <strong>Ant</strong> (installed into a folder of your choice)

-<h3 id="AutomateyourTestExecutionusingAnt-Step1%3ADownloadandinstallTestObjectCONTINUOUSAntTasks">Step 1: Download and Install TestObject CONTINUOUS Ant Tasks</h3>
+<h3 id="AutomateyourTestExecutionusingAnt-Step1%3ADownloadandinstallTestObjectCONTINUOUSAntTasks">Step 1: Download and Install TestObject Ant Tasks</h3>

 + Download TestObject Ant Tasks: <a href="/attachments/guide/ant-task/testobject-ant-2.29.7.jar">testobject-ant.jar</a>
 + Extract the content of the zip file into <em>ant_installation_folder/lib</em>